 - Continuous learning about needs, barriers, and challenges associated with administrative data.

-A brief documenting lessons learned from the Family Self-Sufficiency Data Center, with references to resources produced by the effort, can be found on the Chapin Hall PDF Visit disclaimer page .
+A brief documenting lessons learned from the Family Self-Sufficiency Data Center, with references to resources produced by the effort, can be found on the Chapin Hall PDF (PDF) Visit disclaimer page .

 The point of contact is Nicole Deterding.